Sri Chinmoy 12 & 24-Hour Races

 There are a few other options in the Rockland Lake area, but please check the overall rating and read reviews carefully before booking.

 Please note: There is strictly no camping in the park.
-Smaller RVs MAY be allowed in the parking lot (no hookups though), please email us the length of your RV first, and we will request permission from the park.
+Smaller RVs will be allowed in the parking lot (no hookups though), please email us the length of your RV at least a week in advance, and we will request permission from the park.

 About the Organisers